 In January, a new FMCSA regulation will take effect that may help fleets avoid hiring drivers who could be a liability to the company.
 It could also further reduce the already-tight pool of eligible drivers and take a bite out of capacity.

-FMCSA went live in March with its Drug and Alcohol Clearinghouse website, a new online database that will give employers access to information about CDL driver drug and alcohol violations.
+The Drug and Alcohol Clearinghouse is a new online database that will give employers access to information about CDL driver drug and alcohol violations.
 Employers are required to start using the database on Jan.
 6, 2020.

 Congress mandated the clearinghouse in 2016 and set rules for those who are required to use it.
 Below are answers to some frequently asked questions, taken from the FMCSA's Drug and Alcohol Clearinghouse Fact Sheet.